waterlinked/docs/docs/sonar-3d/sonar-3d-15-faq.md

 ## 7. How should I maintain the Sonar 3D-15?
 After operating in seawater, brackish water, chlorinated pools, or any medium other than freshwater, rinse the unit thoroughly with fresh water to remove residues and salt deposits.
 Once dry, wipe the exterior with a clean, dry cloth.
 Avoid solvents or abrasive cleaners.

+---

+## 8. What if I need a custom integration?
+For advanced integrations, you can use the Sonar 3D-15’s API to develop custom solutions.
+This requires some programming knowledge but enables control and automation of the Sonar 3D-15’s functionality from your custom system.